-There are forms of meditation that enable one to reach the 4th state of consciousness with different physiological characteristics from waking, dreaming, or sleeping states.
+There are forms of meditation that enable one to reach the transcendent.
+This is the 4th state of consciousness.
+This state has different physiological characteristics from waking, dreaming, or sleeping.
 In this pure state of consciousness, one experiences a transcendence of our Being.

 They often describe the transcendence state as absolute silence significant for the absence of any internal dialogue.
 But, if you have never had this experience, you mistake the metaphorical reference as a description of real events or people.
 Thus, the metaphor is mistaken for a fact and you create a religion out this error.

 God A Reference for The Transcendent